rob-blackbourn/jetblack-duckdb-react/README.md

 ### Bundles

-In order to create the context a wasm "bundle" must be created.
+In order to create the context a wasm "bundle" must be provided.
 The bundle is specific to the development environment.
 The following gives the bundles defined by the [DuckDB documentation](https://duckdb.org/docs/api/wasm/instantiation).